oracle-livelabs/apex/apex-workflows/create-workflow/3-create-workflow.md

 ## Task 3: Familiarize with Workflow Elements

 1. At this stage, let's explore the fundamental elements and terminology of a workflow.
-We have introduced the notions of Activities and Connections in the Workflow.
+You have introduced the notions of Activities and Connections in the Workflow.
 Now, let's take a moment to understand the different types of workflow elements and terms such as Activities, Connections, and Connection Types.

 2. Refer to the Activity Palette at the bottom in the Designer for a list of activity types.